jeyabalajis/simple-rule-engine-client/README.md

 | <35        | in [Rented]                | in  [Owned by Self, Owned by Family] | NO GO       |
 | <35        | in [Owned by Self, Owned by Family]                | in [Owned by Self, Owned by Family] | GO       |

+- when the applicant age is >=35, either of applicant ownership or business ownership must be Owned.
+- When the applicant age is <35, both the applicant ownership and business ownership must be Owned.

 ### Rule specification
 ```json
 {